deepnest-io/Deepnest/README.md

 ## Prerequisites

-- **Node 8/10/12/14:** Use [Node.js](https://nodejs.org) version 8, 10, 12, 14.
+- **Node 12/14:** Use [Node.js](https://nodejs.org) version 12, 14.
 You can use the Node Version Manager (nvm):
   -  [nvm-windows](https://github.com/coreybutler/nvm-windows/releases) to download Node and change versions.
+- **Python 3.7.9** You can use the Python Version Manager (pyenv):
-- **Python 2.7** (Python 3 does not work).
-Recommend using Python version manager   [pyenv-win](https://github.com/pyenv-win/pyenv-win) to download and change versions.
-Make sure to  close all command shells (including VSCode) after doing this, to get the latest environment variables.
-Check with `python --version`.
+  - [pyenv-win](https://github.com/pyenv-win/pyenv-win) to download and change versions.
+  - Make sure to  close all command shells (including VSCode) after doing this, to get the latest environment variables.
+  - Check with `python --version`.
 - **Visual Studio 2019 with Desktop Development wit C++ extension**s - `node-gyp` (the Node to C++ binding environment) requires it.
   - See [this page](https://nodejs.github.io/node-addon-examples/getting-started/tools/#:~:text=It%20is%20not%20necessary%20to,that%20has%20everything%20you%20need.) for a simple to install package that may work
   - manually Install VS2019 with C++ extensions, if the above does not work